Nonstandard analysis: Other applications

 hydrodynamics, measure theory, nonsmooth and harmonic analysis, etc.

 There are also applications of nonstandard analysis to the theory of stochastic processes, particularly constructions of Brownian motion as random walks.
-Albeverio et al. have an excellent introduction to this area of research.
+Albeverio et al. have an introduction to this area of research.

+In terms of axiomatics, Boffa’s superuniversality axiom has found application as a basis for axiomatic nonstandard analysis.

 Applications to calculus

 As an application to mathematical education, H. Jerome Keisler wrote Elementary Calculus: An Infinitesimal Approach.
 Covering nonstandard calculus, it develops differential and integral calculus using the hyperreal numbers, which include infinitesimal elements.
 These applications of nonstandard analysis depend on the existence of the standard part of a finite hyperreal r.
 The standard part of r, denoted st(r), is a standard real number infinitely close to r.
 One of the visualization devices Keisler uses is that of an imaginary infinite-magnification microscope to distinguish points infinitely close together.
-Keisler's book is now out of print, but is freely available from his website; see references below.

 Critique

-Despite the elegance and appeal of some aspects of nonstandard analysis, criticisms have been voiced, as well, such as those by Errett Bishop, Alain Connes, and Paul Halmos, as documented at criticism of nonstandard analysis.
+Despite the elegance and appeal of some aspects of nonstandard analysis, criticisms have been voiced, as well, such as those by Errett Bishop, Alain Connes, and Paul Halmos.